-We have also improved the snow plough and built up large stocks of salt to spread on the roads.
-All reports say that this may be another harsh winter, but we are well prepared.
+We have also improved the snow plough and will again look to build up large stocks of salt to spread on the roads.
+Should reports say that this may be another harsh winter, we will look to be well prepared.

 NFD have re-stocked the grit boxes that can be used on the public access footpaths with over four tons of grit.
 They have also been re-sited to make them more accessible to where the grit is needed.